As part of BC’s Restart Plan, employers are required to develop and maintain safety plans. This includes post-secondary institutions.

 - Dean/director reviews, approves and signs off digitally, then returns firstname.lastname@example.org.

-- OSEM forwards safety plan to the Provost/VP A&F for review and approval.
+- OSEM forwards safety plan to the provost / vice-president Administration and Finance for review and approval.

 - OSEM returns fully approved safety plan to the dean/director for their records and to review with their team.